XervoIO/docker-run-node/README.md

-# Modulus Node.js Docker Run Image
+# Xervo Node.js Docker Run Image

-The Modulus images are a set of Docker images designed to run arbitrary applications with a standardized external interface.
-The Modulus image convention enforces a high degree of security and control required by PaaS environments and might not be suitable for small, more focused, deployments.
+The Xervo images are a set of Docker images designed to run arbitrary applications with a standardized external interface.
+The Xervo image convention enforces a high degree of security and control required by PaaS environments and might not be suitable for small, more focused, deployments.

-Refer to the [base run image](https://github.com/onmodulus/docker-run-base) for details on how all Modulus Run Images work.
+Refer to the [base run image](https://github.com/XervoIO/docker-run-base) for details on how all Xervo Run Images work.

 ## Image Details
-The Modulus Node.js image supports running any version of Node.js and handles initializing the correct version as part of its start process.
+The Xervo Node.js image supports running any version of Node.js and handles initializing the correct version as part of its start process.
 The node version can be defined in the app bundle's package.json or app.json files.
 If no version is specified the most recent stable version of Node.js is used.

 ## How to use this image
-All Modulus images enforce a strict data convention for security and ease of orchestration.
+All Xervo images enforce a strict data convention for security and ease of orchestration.
 Application source should be mounted in externally and assumptions are made based on these directories.

 ``` text
 /host-folder/